 In this study, the SI measures the effect of environmental factors which is the influence of an important person on an individual that will affect their intention to use the technology.
 By having a majority of important people like family members and close friends who think that using cashless payment is a wise choice, then the behavioural intention to use cashless payment increases.

-Social influence has a positive effect on behavioural intention to use cashless payment.
+Therefore, this study hypothesizes that: H_3 : Social influence has a positive effect on behavioural intention to use cashless payment.